siddshashi/PersonalSite/content/projects/reconstruction.md

 With ongoing wars, specifically those breaking large news stories in Ukraine and Israel/Palestine, I've been interested in how engineers are building solutions to save mercilessly-lost lives.
 I firmly believe that as an engineer, I have power to build tools that impact lives, and the defense sector is a place in which I can to do so directly and on a large scale.

-As I understand, the most dangerous military operations today involve soldiers traversing through unknown closed corners.
-With this project I'm attempting to build the groundwork for a solution -- if a scene can be mapped out by a cheap drone, why would a person ever have to venture inside?

-And beyond defense, the ability to survey a scene at a high resolution while keeping cost low has huge applications in security, agriculture, architectural preservation, urban planning, AR/VR, and so much more.
+The ability to survey a scene at a high resolution while keeping cost low has huge applications in defense, security, agriculture, architectural preservation, urban planning, AR/VR, and so much more.
 Imagine a personal bodyguard that flies around people who need protection.
 Or maybe a poaching detector surveying an African safari.
 Drone vision will lead the future of these spaces, and with this project I want to be a driving force in the ensuing disruption.

 ### Current Solutions and their Limitations